sftpplus/sftpplus-docs/src/doc_source/installation/linux.rst

     $ sudo setcap 'cap_net_bind_service=+ep' SFTPPLUS_INSTALL_PATH/bin/python

-You can then start SFTPPlus as non-root user and listen on ports below 1024.
+You can then start SFTPPlus as a non-root user and listen on ports below 1024.

 For more details, see `man 7 capabilities` on your Linux distribution.